akorn/zfsbackup/README.md

  * With `rsync` clients (who can even be non-root users) can be enabled to autonomously restore their own files from backup with arbitrary granularity (from a single file to everything) without needing shell access on the backup server.
  * When I began working on `zfsbackup`, it wasn't possible (at least with zfsonlinux) to override zfs properties while receiving a stream; this meant, for example, that if the fs being received had a mountpoint of `/`, it would be mounted over the root directory of the receiving box, or not at all.
  * With `zfsbackup`, every backup is both full and incremental:
-   * full in the sense that you don't need to keep any previous backup in order to be able to recover the most recent state;
+   * full in the sense that you don't need to keep any previous backup in order to be able to recover the most recent state (or any particular past state);
    * incremental in the sense that a new backup only needs to transfer as much data as has changed since the last backup, and will only need this amount of storage space.
  * Achieving the above with `zfs send` requires tight coupling between the client and the server:
    * The client needs to make sure it keeps (a `zfs bookmark` of) the last snapshot it transferred to the server, so that it can produce an incremental stream relative to it on the next backup.
 (This can be done with `zfs hold`/`zfs release`.)